University of Hawaiʻi at Mānoa

 In the exiting seminar, you will deliver a ten-minute public presentation to classmates, faculty, and potential employers (i.e., professional librarians and archivists in the field).
 This is your chance to demonstrate mastery of LIS skills and to celebrate your achievements in the Program.
 The presentation is not scored, however, the audience will be invited to provide you with supportive and critical feedback on your performance.
 You will also respond to impromptu questions from the audience.

-An example of the public presentation prompt is: As an LIS professional, who will you help, how will you help them, and how do we know you can do it?
+An example of the public presentation prompt is: As an LIS professional, who will you help and how?

-For any questions or concerns regarding the ePortfolio guidelines, artifacts, essays, evaluation, or presentation, please contact your assigned faculty advisor.
+For any questions or concerns regarding the ePortfolio guidelines, artifacts, essays, evaluation, or presentation, please contact your faculty advisor, the LIS 691 instructor (if you are currently in the course), and/or the LIS Program Coordinator.